postcss/sugarss/README.md

 ### CSS to SugarSS

-You can even compile existed CSS sources to SugarSS syntax.
+You can even compile existing CSS sources to SugarSS syntax.
 Just use `stringifier` option instead of `parser`:

 ```js